vando026/ahri/README.md

 AHRI has seperate health datasets for men and women.
 We can use the `readHealthData` function to read in these datasets.
 Lets read in the men and then the women.
-Again, the default .dta dataset is read and the corresponding .Rda file is saved.
+Again, the default
+`RD03-99 ACDIS WGH/MGH ALL.dta` dataset is read and the corresponding .Rda file is saved.
+Set `Female=1` to read in the women’s version otherwise `Female=0` for the men’s version.

 ``` r
 mgh <- readHealthData(Female=0)